oxtoacart/webtail/README.md

   > webtail http://webtail.me/ox/myfile.txt myfile.txt

-To generate new random paths, using the --new flag:
+To generate new random paths, use the --new flag:

   > webtail --new http://webtail.me/ox myfile
   tailing to http://webtail.me/ox/3426f2b6